iOS-Developers-Slack/Code-Of-Conduct/README.md

 #### Requirements
 - You must be a member for one month before you are allowed to request an invitation for another person.
-  - At the discretion of the moderators, if you are actively participating in the community and have not been a member for a month, you may be allowed to request invites sooner than one month.
+  - At the discretion of the admins, if you are actively participating in the community and have not been a member for a month, you may be allowed to request invites sooner than one month.
 - You must be a member currently in good standing in the community.

 #### Policies